cheap family recipes

 You could make a batch and stick it in the fridge, covered, where it will sit happily for a week without any further attention.
 After a week it will need a handful of flour and a splash of water as the yeast will need feeding.
 It will also start to turn into sourdough

 When you’re ready, punch back and put into tins as you would usually do.
-Leave to rise to the top of the tin and bake in the normal way
+Leave to rise to the top of the tin and bake in the normal way.
+You could bake 1, 2, 3 or 4 loaves at once this way, entirely up to you

 The final way I tried was using the slow cooker.